 You don’t have to buy in on or accept the behaviours of others in the thrall of the scarcity mindset.
 All you’ll gain are insecurities, feelings of jealousy and limit your ability to create works you genuinely like by focusing too much on others.

-Want to fortify yourself against scarcity in your self employment journey?
-Meet like minded people at this special Vivid Ideas event.
+Want to fortify yourself against scarcity in your self employment journey? call on me for some coaching now.

 - How do you pick the right small business coach for you?

 - Don’t get caught up in business perfectionism.
 Get it done!

 - The anatomy of poor communication between client and freelancer

 - How working with the right content writers make all the difference

 - What the people engaged in internet shame really want